On the complexity of symmetric vs. functional PCSPs: Conclusion

-Answering Problem~\ref{prob:2} in the affirmative would resolve Conjecture~\ref{conj:aip}, i.e., $\PCSP(\inn{1}{3},\B)$ would be tractable (via $\AIP$) if and only if $\Eqn{3^p}{1} \times \NAE \to \B$.
-Perhaps determining whether this equivalence is true might be easier than resolving Conjecture~\ref{conj:aip}; thus we pose the following problem.
+Answering \Cref{prob:2} in the affirmative would resolve \Cref{conj:aip}, i.e., $\PCSP(\inn{1}{3},\B)$ would be tractable (via $\AIP$) if and only if $\Eqn{3^p}{1} \times \NAE \to \B$.
+Perhaps determining whether this equivalence is true might be easier than resolving \Cref{conj:aip}; thus we pose the following problem.

 \begin{problem} Is $\PCSP(\inn{1}{3}, \B)$ solved by $\AIP$ if and only if $\Eqn{3^p}{1} \times \NAE \to \B$ for some $p$? \end{problem}

 There already exists such a characterisation for the power of $\AIP$ using an infinite structure~\cite{BBKO21}.
 In particular, if we let $\mathbf{Z}$ be an infinite structure whose domain is $\mathbb{Z}$, and with a tuple $(x, y, z)$ in the relation if and only if $x + y + z = 1$, then $\PCSP(\inn{1}{3}, \B)$ is solved by $\AIP$ if and only if $\mathbf{Z} \to \B$.
 We are interested in a finite template of this kind.